chipsalliance/firrtl-spec/spec.md

 ```

 Annotations may also be stored in-line along with the FIRRTL circuit by wrapping
-Annotation JSON in `%[ ... ]`.
-The following shows the above annotation file
+Annotation JSON in `%[ ... ]`{.firrtl}.
+The following shows the above
-stored in-line:
+annotation file stored in-line:

 ``` firrtl
 circuit Foo: %[[